retrogamecorps/Simple30/README.md

 ### Credit:

-bkacjois was able to create a fully-formed RetroArch 1.9.0 that works on the S30<br>
+<a href="https://github.com/bkacjios">bkacjois</a> was able to create a fully-formed RetroArch 1.9.0 that works on the S30<br>
-slaminger added dozens of new emulators and ports to the device<br>
+<a href="https://github.com/slaminger">slaminger</a> added dozens of new emulators and ports to the device<br>
 DaMikki developed a safe shutdown mechanism for use with this device<br>

 ## Features